Tes3awy/register-fabric-nodes/README.md

 > The Excel file is already in the repo and is populated with two leafs and two spines from [Getting Started with Cisco ACI 5.2 v1](https://dcloud2-lon.cisco.com/content/demo/505213?returnPathTitleKey=content-view) from Cisco dCloud.

+> **For non Cisco partners, you can use the application with the [`ACI Simulator AlwaysOn - V5`](https://devnetsandbox.cisco.com/RM/Diagram/Index/18a514e8-21d4-4c29-96b2-e3c16b1ee62e?diagramType=Topology) from Cisco DevNet.**

 In `Node Type` column (Column A), you can select only one of the following four node types:
 1. `unspecified`
 2. `tier-2-leaf`